-Once the Stakeholder Identification and mapping is done, the Project Managers should then decide on the methods of engagement required for every Stakeholder.
+Once the Stakeholder Identification and mapping are done, the Project Managers should then decide on the methods of engagement required for every Stakeholder.
 Project Managers should not apply a single strategy for all stakeholders.
-Depending on the mapping as shown above, each group of Stakeholders will to be taken through different methods of engagement as elaborated below.
+Depending on the mapping, as shown above, each group of Stakeholders will be taken through different methods of engagement as elaborated below.

 1. Interest-Low and Influence-Low

 Stakeholders falling into this category require limited monitoring and Management effort.
 The Project Manager should provide them with Balanced and Objective Information.
-This information can be provided via briefing sessions, leaflets, magazines, corporate publications etc. Generally the Push method of communication is utilized.
-A one-way communication is adopted.
+This information can be provided via briefing sessions, leaflets, magazines, corporate publications, etc. Generally, the Push method of communication is utilized.
+One-Way communication is adopted.